f1709/f1709.github.io/README.md

 -- OBS Lua script to display a kill counter with support for + and ∞ symbols.
 --
 -- ## Features
--- - Increase / Decrease counter
+-- - Increase / Decrease counter (UP/DOWN 단축키로만 작동)
 -- - Toggle + symbol
 -- - Toggle ∞ symbol
 -- - Hotkey support with save/load